20 Useful WYSIWYG Editors Reviewed

 Adobe Contribute The main purpose of Adobe Contribute is to allow editing web-sites and blogs for users without any technical expertise.
 Contribute CS3 enables content authors to update existing websites and blogs while maintaining site integrity.
 Contribute offers a Dreamweaver integration, enables posting from Microsoft Office and editing from IE 7 and Firefox.

 With a WYSIWYG authoring environment, content authors and contributors can edit or update any website or blog without having to learn HTML.
 Price: $169 (version CS3).

 Microsoft Expression Web

 Microsoft Expression (Win) Once being severely criticized for its really bad web-editors (Frontpage), Microsoft’s recent editor, Expression, seems to have learnt a lot from its predecessors.
 Expression attempts to comfort web-users with features which are remarkably similar to Adobe Dreamweaver.
 However, in a direct comparison Dreamweaver offers more and produces a cleaner code.
 Nevertheless, Expression does produce decent standards-compliant code and knows how to deal with CSS and CSS-layouts.

 The Studio edition with further software applications (graphic design tool, video encoding tool etc.) costs ca. $500.
 Single Expression package costs $350.
 You can get Expression by updating Frontpage and thus save some money.
-A 60 days trial version16 can be downloaded for free, however a registration is required.

 Please notice: Expression isn’t a successor of Frontpage, rather a different development tool.
 Microsoft Expression, which bears striking similarity to Microsoft SharePoint Designer, is rather designer-oriented, aimed at general web development.
 Microsoft SharePoint Designer which reflects the emphasis on designing and customizing SharePoint-based sites, can be considered as Frontpage’s big brother.